-Top 5 3rd Quarter Trades of SO - GuruFocus.com
+Top 5 3rd Quarter Trades of So - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were SOL Capital Management CO’s top five trades of the quarter.
+According to GuruFocus data, these were South Shore Capital Advisors’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Capital Group International Focus Equity ETF has a price-book ratio of 2.25.
+In terms of valuation, WisdomTree Floating Rate Treasury Fund has a price-earnings ratio of 18.90 and a price-book ratio of 27.36.

-During the quarter, SOL Capital Management CO bought 101,901 shares of NYSE:PDO for a total holding of 1,243,544.
-The trade had a 0.28% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $14.8.
+During the quarter, South Shore Capital Advisors bought 4,539 shares of NAS:IUSG for a total holding of 16,171.
+The trade had a 0.85% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $89.8.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.